browsertherapy/browsertherapy-v2/README.md

-# Next Live Stream: TBD
+# Next Live Stream: July 9, 2023
-## [On indefinite hiatus]
+## King of Tokyo Build Session

-I'm taking a break so I can focus on family.
-Rest assured I will return.
-I'm currently working on a new website for BT and I'll be back online as soon as I am able.
+We'll be upgrading King of Tokyo to the recently released Svelte 4 and upgrade SvelteKit along the way.
+At least we'll try.

 ---